moimikey/react-boilerplate/README.md

 # ⚛ web app boilerplate [![Build Status][travis-image]][travis-url] [![License][git-license-image]][git-license-url] [![Donate Beer][beerpay-image]][beerpay-url]
-My personal react/redux/etc webapp boilerplate and build pipeline like everyone else's, but better!
+My personal react/redux/etc webapp boilerplate and build pipeline like everyone else's, but better! (cause it gets _distributed_)

 ## Why use this boilerplate?
 Everyone has their own opinion on how they want their code base to look.
-There are hundreds of boilerplates for a React and Redux applications.
-Especially when they're architected to solve specific problems like async control flow or isolation of "side-effects."
+There are hundreds of boilerplates for a React and/or Redux application — especially when they're architected to solve specific problems like async control flow or isolation of "side-effects."

 The reason for this boilerplate was to not only address various concerns